 If you are using a Windows 7 operating system, you also can register your computer through the preinstalled Lenovo Product Registration program.
 The program launches automatically after you have used your computer for a period of time.
-Follow the instructions on the screen to register your computer.
+Follow the instructions on the screen.